goyalpramod/goyalpramod.github.io/_notes/wl_8.markdown

 ## Day 3 ->

 - Web, started ts as well.
-Start with youtube video -->
+Start with youtube video

+## Day 4 ->

+- Spent significant time understanding webd, dimension repo, also started out with the KLD video.